romjacket/skeletonKey/site/ReadMe.md

 You must include this readme file when distributing any binary.

-You may modify this readme file or any other included license file in any manner not created or modified by romjacket via the original deployment tool.
+You may not modify this readme file or any other included license file in any manner not created or modified via the original deployment tool.